-Deviation from a regular routine is one of the main reasons a parent will forget they have their precious cargo on board.
-In addition, stress and fatigue can lull a parent into a state of mind where this horrible tragedy can happen.
+Deviation from a regular routine is one of the main reasons a parent will forget they have precious cargo on board.
+In addition, stress and fatigue can contribute to a parent’s weakened state of mind — which could allow tragedy like this to happen.

 What can we do, then, to ensure we never leave our children in cars?